Maniac Latin Disciples: History

-The gang originated as a club of Puerto Rican kids in the mid-1960’s.
-They were constantly harassed and attacked by resident street gangs, such as the Simon City Royals, Gaylords and Harrison Gents.
-The Latin Disciples began to fight back to protect themselves.
-They turned into a full-fledged gang in 1966.
-A junior high boy named Albert "Hitler" Hernandez would position himself as ‘King’ of the new adolescent gang.
+The Maniac Latin Disciples originated as a Humboldt Park baseball club of Puerto Rican kids in the mid-1960s.
+They were harassed and jumped (physically assaulted) by white gangs such as the Simon City Royals, Almighty Gaylords and Harrison Gents.
+The club fought back to protect themselves and got respect on the street, earning them back-up from the Black Disciples.
+The Latin Scorpions merged with another Latino club ran by Ernesto “Capper” Flores and turned into a full-fledged gang in 1966, calling themselves the Latin Disciples.
+A scrappy junior high boy named Albert "Hitler" Hernandez would position himself as ‘King’ of the new adolescent gang on Hirsch & Rockwell.

-As the gang members grew up and went to high school, they became active in heavy fighting on the street.
-And with that, arrests followed.
-Around 1970, Latin Disciples doing time in prison established a business relationship with the Black Gangster Disciples (today split into the Black Disciples and Gangster Disciples).
+Around 1970 the first Latin Disciples went to prison for aggravated assault & battery.
+They had a meeting with the Black Gangster Disciples (today split into the Black Disciples and Gangster Disciples) and established a business relationship on the inside and outside.

-Albert “King Hitler” Hernandez was killed at 18 years old in 1972 by two Latin Kings after asking them to remove their gang colors while walking through Latin Disciple’s turf.
-This ended in a brawl with those Latin Kings, and Hernandez being stabbed to death.
+Albert “King Hitler” Hernandez was killed at 18 years old in 1972 by two Latin Kings.
+He asked them to remove their gang colors while walking through Latin Disciple’s turf.
+This ended in a brawl with those two Latin Kings, and Hernandez being stabbed to death.
 From then on the Latin Disciples Nation went to war with the Latin Kings.

-The Latin Disciples' first corner was Hirsch & Rockwell.
-Then they opened up shop on the infamous drug spot Potomac & Rockwell known as “The Twilight Zone”.
-The gang’s power increased with their domination of the illegal heroin trade during the mid-late 70’s.
-Latin Disciples spread throughout Humboldt Park at Washtenaw & Hirsch and Talman & Wabansia “T-Dub”.
+The Latin Disciples soon opened up shop on the infamous drug corner Rockwell & Potomac known as “The Twilight Zone”.
+The gang’s power increased on the northwest side with their domination of the illegal heroin trade.
+Latin Disciple sections spread throughout Humboldt Park at Thomas & Washtenaw “Murder Town”, Washtenaw & Hirsch, Maplewood & Wabansia, and Talman & Wabansia “Wild Side or “T-Dub”.

 In 1976 Division & Avers opened in West Humboldt Park and in ‘77 the Kedzie & Barry set opened in Logan Square and quickly branched out.
-This caused increased resentment among Latin Kings and Insane Unknown Kings who’s territory was getting encroached on.
-A year later the Latin Disciple President of KB was gunned down by Insane Unknowns.
+This caused increased resentment among opposing Latin Kings and Insane Unknown Kings whose territory was getting encroached on.
+A year later, Chi-Chi D, the Latin Disciple President of KB, was gunned down by Insane Unknowns.